Filgrastim (Generic Name)

 Possible Side Effects (More Common)

 - Bone or muscle pain.
-Mild to moderate pain may be felt in the back, chest, ribs, or legs and can be controlled with medication.
+Mild to moderate pain may be felt in the back, chest, ribs, or legs.
+Medicines are available to help decrease the pain.

 - Skin and tissue irritation may include redness, pain, warmth, or swelling at the IV site.
-This occurs if the drug leaks out of the vein and into surrounding tissue.
+This happens if the drug leaks out of the vein and into nearby tissue.

 Possible Side Effects (Less Common)